Howell, Tar Heels take convincing win over Georgia Tech

-ATLANTA — Sam Howell threw four touchdown passes and North Carolina suffered no letdown from last week’s narrow loss to the nation’s No. 1 team, snapping a three-game losing streak with a 38-22 victory over Georgia Tech on Saturday.
+Howell threw four touchdown passes and the Tar Heels suffered no letdown from last week’s narrow loss to the nation’s No. 1 team, snapping a three-game losing streak with a 38-22 victory over Georgia Tech on Saturday.

+“Basically this was a test for us to see if, after we spent so much energy against Clemson, we would come back and do it again?” coach Mack Brown said.
+“I thought they played hard tonight.
+They played with passion tonight and did a lot of good things.”

-Howell, a freshman making his sixth career start, completed 33 of 51 passes for a career-high 376 yards as North Carolina piled up a season-high 587 yards of total offense and Javonte Williams ran 17 times for a career-high 138 yards and a TD.
+Howell, a freshman who set several career highs, completed 33 of 51 passes for 376 yards as North Carolina piled up a season-high 587 yards of total offense and Javonte Williams ran 20 times for a career-high 144 yards and a TD.

-The Tar Heels (3-3, 2-1 Atlantic Coast Conference) won the game convincingly, going up 24-7 early in the final period on Howell’s 18-yard TD pass to Dyami Brown in the left corner of the end zone and 31-15 on the next possession when tight end Garrett Watson caught a short pass near the right sideline and scored a 16-yard touchdown.
+The Tar Heels (3-3, 2-1 Atlantic Coast Conference) won convincingly, going up 24-7 early in the final period on Howell’s 18-yard TD pass to Dyami Brown in the left corner of the end zone and 31-15 on the next possession when tight end Garrett Walston caught a short pass near the right sideline and scored a 16-yard touchdown.

 Georgia Tech (1-4, 0-2) has lost three straight with the nation’s lowest-scoring offense and had gone seven quarters without a touchdown before cutting the lead to 17-7 in the third quarter.